tusharx15/22122056-MDS273L-JAVA/Lab 2/README.md

 --------------------------------------
 Please select the name you wish to remove:
 Sanji
-The updated list is: Luffy
+The updated list is: Luffy Zoro
-The updated list is: Sanji
 *******************************************************
 Please press 'y' if you want to continue the program!
 ***********************************************************